Actively Recruiting

 - Pregnant or nursing women

-- History of hypersensitivity to the study drugs
+- History of hypersensitivity to study drugs

-- Serious bleeding during the course of ulcers
+- Serious bleeding during ulcer course

 - Previous gastric surgery